thomascupchurch/bug-free-goggles/Develop/gist-template.md

-# Title (replace with your title)
+# 'img-src' Regex Tutorial

 Welcome to the regex tutorial for img-src.
 I hope you find this helpful.

 ## Summary

 The img-src regex matches the source (src) of an image (img) tag in html.
 Useful when searching for image code within a larger document, one could use this to cut down on time looking through html code to find the source for problematic image links.
+Before we do anything else, this is the regex:

 /^<\s*img[^>]+src\s*=\s*(["'])(.*?)\1[^>]\*>$/